Eric Niquette UI, UX, Accessibility

 Bookmarks

-Often overlooked, bookmarks are an invaluable navigation aid and should not be omitted.
+Bookmarks are often overlooked, but they're an important navigation aid and should not be skipped.

 The general rule of thumb is that every heading should have a matching bookmark.
 If your document contains more than a handful of headings, is divided into sections, or otherwise spans multiple pages, it would likely benefit from the addition of bookmarks.